 Wildlife & Animals – Etosha NP

 Etosha has two near-endemic antelopes (only small numbers occur in neighboring Angola): the elegant black-faced impala, which can be found in breeding and bachelor herds, and the tiny damara dik-dik, usually spotted in pairs.
-Some of the less common predators are honey badgers and bat-eared foxes.
-Black rhinos are a rare treat in the park, best spotted at night at one of the floodlit waterholes near the rest camps.
+Some of the less common predators are honey badger and bat-eared fox.
+Black rhino is a rare treat in the park, best spotted at night at one of the floodlit waterholes near the rest camps.

 Etosha is a very seasonal park and, although it can be visited throughout the year, all the action happens during the dry months from May to October.
 At this time water supplies are restricted to a few waterholes and the grass is short, making wildlife-watching very easy.
 Animals disperse during the Wet season from November to April and wildlife viewing isn't as productive during these months.